OlimilO1402/Err_CorrectErrorHandling/README.md

 	GoTo Finally
 Catch:
-'. . .
+    'Show a proper error-message
 Finally:
+    'Dispose handles in every case
 End Sub
 ```

 Instead of "GoTo Finally" you could also use "Exit Sub", "Exit Function" or "Exit Property",
-but using "Goto Finally" instead is more generic, because you even do not have to distinguish
+at least if we do not have to free any handles, but using "Goto Finally" instead is more
+generic, because you even do not have to distinguish between Sub, Function or Property, so
-between Sub, Function or Property, so reusing the code is made more easily.
+reusing the code is made more easily.

 Now call the ErrHandler function, which can be private in every class, form or module.
 Add the information: "name of the function", VB already knows the name of the class or form.